Symantec CIC Onboarding

 - configure, download, and install dozens of agents

-Each step was required, and had to be done with no on-screen instructions.
-The setup guide was a 100+ page PDF.
+Each step was mandatory, could take hours or even days, and had to be done with no on-screen instructions.
+The setup guide was a massive PDF file, over 100 pages long.
 It was thorough and accurate, but users complained that it was overwhelming and required a lot of IT planning to prepare for all the deployment tasks.

 FIRST TIME VIEW OF THE PRODUCT - WHERE TO BEGIN?

 My design partner, Burr Walker, and I asked our manager if we could spare a few cycles to create a design concept to address this.

 We decided to take a completely different approach, and asked ourselves a simple question: "What would a one day deployment look like?"
 The answer at first seemed comical.
 There was no way to deploy the product in a large complex environment in one day.
 The most that you could hope for would be that a user could perhaps get a single sensor or agent installed.
 However, we also knew that many users had provided feedback that a lot of the existing setup steps (like setting up users and notifications) seemed unnecessary.